kazurayam/fail_a_custom_keyword/README.md

 ## Solution

 I should develop a new custom keyword, namely `fail()`, which encapsulate the detail behavior.
-- to log failure or not
+- to log as info or as failure
-- to throw exeption or not
+- to throw exception or not

 ## Description